securzecom/dpdpa-docs/docs/1. Overview/Rights of Data Principals.md

 ## Right 4 — Withdraw consent (comparable ease)

 You can **withdraw consent** as easily as it was given.
-Processing must **stop within a reasonable time** unless another legal basis applies.
+Processing must **stop within a reasonable time** unless another legal regulatory basis applies.

 :::info How Rules 3–22 and Schedules enable this
 - **Rule 3 (Notice)**: Must spell out **comparable ease** withdrawal; no dark patterns.